Information for Trial Jurors

 A: Citizens who are not qualified to be jurors are:

-- Judges of the Court of Criminal Appeals or the district courts
+- Judges of the Court of Criminal Appeals, Court of Civil Appeals or district courts

 - Sheriffs or deputy sheriffs